Truths about Heaven and Hell

-“In My Father’s house are many mansions; if it were not so, I would have told you.
+[Jesus said:] “In My Father’s house are many mansions; if it were not so, I would have told you.
 I go to prepare a place for you.
 And if I go and prepare a place for you, I will come again and receive you to Myself; that where I am, there you may be also”

 34Jesus answered, “The sons of this age marry and are given in marriage.
 35But those who are considered worthy to share in the age to come and in the resurrection from the dead will neither marry nor be given in marriage.
 36In fact, they can no longer die, because they are like the angels.
 And since they are sons of the resurrection, they are sons of God.

 Notes: This scripture is loaded with info.
 1st observation, "those who are worthy" will make it there.
-Jesus has many other parables about the "worthy" ones - those who's sins have truly been forgiven.
+Jesus has many other parables about the "worthy" ones - meaning those who's sins have been forgiven.
 The 2nd observation, people in heaven will be individuals like angels; not couples, no marriage.
 They will live forever, and be called children of God.

 [Jesus said:] 13 “Enter through the narrow gate.
 For wide is the gate and broad is the road that leads to destruction, and many enter through it.
 14 But small is the gate and narrow the road that leads to life, and only a few find it.

 Notes: What is the "narrow gate that leads to life"?
 It means only a small percentage of the population will make it into heaven.
 "And only a few will find the narrow gate".
-I'm trying to think, which denomination is the one.
+I'm trying to think, which church-denomination is the one.
 Because they can't all be correct with their interpretations, and definitely can't all fit in this narrow gate that only a few will find!
-None of the denominations in my opinion; It'll be the few individuals who truly sought God, and found Him.
+None of the church-denominations in my opinion; It'll be the few individuals who truly sought God, and found Him.
 But God wished the wide gate would have been the one that led to heaven.
 Unfortunately, He saw only the narrow gate did!
 And I know He is very sad about it.

-As they were saying these things, he himself stood in their midst.
+As they were saying these things, He Himself stood in their midst.
 He said to them, “Peace to you!”
 But they were startled and terrified and thought they were seeing a ghost.
 “Why are you troubled?” he asked them.
 “And why do doubts arise in your hearts?
 Look at my hands and my feet, that it is I myself!
 Touch me and see, because a ghost does not have flesh and bones as you can see I have.”
 Having said this, he showed them his hands and feet.
 But while they still were amazed and in disbelief because of their joy, he asked them, “Do you have anything here to eat?”
 So they gave him a piece of a broiled fish, and he took it and ate in their presence.
 He told them, “These are my words that I spoke to you while I was still with you—that everything written about me in the Law of Moses, the Prophets, and the Psalms must be fulfilled.”